Last Updated on

 For medical practices who want to increase their online visibility, it is a must to be present on Google My Business (in a previous blog post, we explained how to create a Google My Business account and its importance).

 Being listed on Google My Business is an essential part of any local SEO strategy.
 But there are certain scenarios where a medical practice faces google listing rejection if not executed properly.
 I’ll share more details pertaining to that later in this blog.
-But first, let’s talk about the importance of Google My Business.
+But first, let’s talk about the importance of Google My Business for doctors.

 Why Your Medical Practice Needs a Google My Business Listing